← Back to 史記

 西西

 From Zhou's conquest of Yin, after fourteen generations, the generations increasingly declined, rites and music were abandoned, and the feudal lords acted wantonly.
 King You was defeated by the Quanrong, and Zhou moved east to Luoyi.
 Duke Xiang of Qin attacked the Rong and saved Zhou, and began to be ranked among the feudal lords.
-After Duke Xiang of Qin became a marquis, he dwelt at the western border and considered himself master of Shao Hao's god.
-He made the Western Altar and sacrificed to the White Emperor, using as victims one sorrel colt, one yellow ox, and one ram, it is said.
+After Duke Xiang of Qin became a marquis, he dwelt on the western frontier and regarded himself as the lord of Shaohao's deity.
+According to the accounts, he built the Western Altar and sacrificed to the White Emperor, using one sorrel colt, one yellow ox, and one ram as victims.
 After sixteen years, Duke Wen of Qin hunted to the east between the Qian and Wei rivers, divined about dwelling there, and it was auspicious.
 Duke Wen dreamed of a yellow snake descending from heaven to earth, and its mouth stopped at Fu Yan.
 Duke Wen asked Shi Dun, and Dun said, 'This is a sign from the Supreme God.
 You should sacrifice to it.'
 Therefore, he made the Fu Altar and used three victims to perform suburban sacrifices to the White Emperor there.

 7

 Before the Fu Altar was made, beside Yong there were originally the Wu Yang and Wu altars, and to the east of Yong there was the Hao Altar.
 All were abandoned with no sacrifices.
-Some say, 'From ancient times, Yong Province has been piled high, a recess of the spirits and the bright.
-Therefore, altars were established for suburban sacrifices to the Supreme God, and the various spirit sacrifices all gathered there, it is said.
-Probably in the time of the Yellow Emperor, affairs were once performed there, and though it was late Zhou, suburban sacrifices were also performed there.'
-These words are not commonly seen, and noble scholars do not speak of them.
+Some say, 'From antiquity Yong Province has been high and layered, a secluded dwelling of spirits and numinous powers.
+Therefore, altars were established there for suburban sacrifices to the Supreme God, and the sacrifices to the host of spirits were all gathered there.
+Probably in the time of the Yellow Emperor, sacrifices were once performed there, and even in late Zhou, suburban sacrifices were still performed there.'
+These words do not commonly appear in the classics, and noble scholars do not speak of them.

 8